Topogivity: A Machine-Learned Chemical Rule for Discovering Topological Materials

-It is important to note that topogivity is not an unambiguously defined quantity, as its exact numerical value for each element can depend, for example, on the choice of machine learning algorithm and the use of the weighted average formulation (\suppsec~S2.F).
-Moreover, the topogivity approach provides only a coarse-grained topological classification -- nontrivial or trivial -- without the fine-grained detail of ab initio approaches.
+The topogivity approach provides only a coarse-grained topological classification (nontrivial or trivial); it lacks the fine-grained detail of ab initio approaches.
+Moreover, it is important to note that topogivity is not an unambiguously defined quantity, as its exact numerical value for each element can depend, for example, on the choice of machine learning algorithm and the use of the weighted average formulation.
+This fact is illustrated in \suppsec~S3.C, where we empirically demonstrate the minor impact of making a particular change to the machine learning algorithm.
+Further discussion pertaining to this lack of an unambiguous definition is included in \suppsec~S3.D.

 Nevertheless, topogivity offers a broadly applicable and simple approach for diagnosing topological materials.
 This diagnosis uses only the chemical formula and requires merely a handful of arithmetic operations to evaluate.
+An important highlight of the topogivity-based diagnosis approach is that it enables the discovery of non-symmetry-diagnosable topological materials.
 Furthermore, the periodic table of topogivities (\cref{fig_periodic_table_visualization_of_topogivities}) provides simple intuition for a complex, exotic phenomenon.
-An important highlight of the topogivity approach is that it enables the discovery of non-symmetry-diagnosable topological materials.

 One worthy future direction is to look for a more complete understanding of the underlying reasons for the values of the elements' topogivities, which may in turn shed new light on the fundamental question of why some materials are topological while others are not.
 Another promising path forward would be to perform more comprehensive searches for new topological materials using topogivity-based strategies.
 Finally, it is intriguing to contemplate whether our interpretable-ML approach, used here to discover topogivity, could perhaps be used for other material properties as well, such as ferroelectricity, ferromagnetism, or maybe even superconductivity.